aycangulez/fn-tester/README.md

 fn.run(myFunction, null, argument1, argument2, ...);
 ```

+It may be argued that changing all function calls isn’t simple at all, but there is no need to change every single function call.
+In a typical Model-View-Controller (MVC) application, modifying controller-level functions that deal with running multiple services should mostly be sufficient.
+Services that deal with databases and remote APIs need to have test doubles in any case.

 fn-tester can be configured by simply changing the **test** property, and the defaults are:

 ```js